Costuming process test from the forthcoming Slave Rebellion Reenactment by current resident Dread Scott.

 Once returning home, residents will have up to three months to develop a proposal for a project within the city.
 Antenna encourages ambitious project proposals that aim for thoughtful public impact or engagement, which must include a significant outreach component.
 This could range from visits to local schools, free community workshops, public lectures, or other programs that help the public to better understand the resident’s creative process.

 Once a proposal is received, the Antenna team works immediately assessing feasibility and tailoring its approach based on the needs of the project, including funding and materials required.
-Not every project proposal will be accepted, though if it is, the project will have a budget of at least $15,000, much of which will focus on production costs spent in and around New Orleans. residents will have the full support and assistance of the Antenna staff and the organization’s decade of experience working in the region to assist at every step to help bring the resident’s idea to life.
+Not every project proposal will be accepted, but if accepted residents will have the full support and assistance (financial and otherwise) of the Antenna staff to develop their project, regardless of scale, and will have the benefit of the organization’s 12 years of experience working in the region to assist at every step to help bring the resident’s idea to life.
 Despite ultimately being the resident’s project, Antenna envisions this process being inherently collaborative and the most successful projects will incorporate New Orleans’ based individuals into their development.

--Open to visual artists, writers, collectives, or long-term collaborative projects.
+-Open to national and international visual artists, writers, collectives, or long-term collaborative projects.

 -For artists: you must have a desire to develop work outside of a traditional studio model.